NicksonCheng/leecode/README.md

 - 📝 26.
 Remove Duplicates from Sorted Array
 - 📝 3sum
 - 📝 twoSum2
+- 📝 1498.
+Number of Subsequences That Satisfy the Given Sum Condition
 - 📝 validParlindrome
 - ✅ reverseStr
 - ✅ mergeStr